 In addition, NGH (2014) describes a small area (0.66 ha) of vegetation dominated by Budda (Eremophila mitchellii), see Figure 2.2.
-The dominance of Budda in this area is considered most likely due to the removal of overstorey and midstorey species, thus eliminating competition, or other past disturbance such as a localised fire (NGH 2014).
+The dominance of Budda in this area is considered most likely due to the removal of overstorey and mid-storey species by past landholders, thus eliminating competition, or other past disturbance such as a localised fire (NGH 2014).
 This area was described qualitatively and mapped by NGH (2014) but not surveyed in detail by NGH.
 This area is considered part of the Open White Cypress Pine Woodland.
 It does not constitute a different vegetation type and does not contain any annual monitoring sites.